altunixon/wips/lns/altina_ln/ASP-52-.md

 “Commoners are not allowed into the Arts Museum, so you can use your name to permit a commoner entering.
 The one who should be going is my brother-in-law… Well, that’s provided he accepted the job.”

-Regis shifted his sight to Enzo.
+Regis shifted his sight to Enzo.<br/>

-He was paying attention to this interesting topic.
+He was paying attention to this interesting topic.<br/>

 “To resurrect the sword that was made strange by the emperor three hundred years ago?!
 I am intrigued!”